A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Connecting Theory and Algorithm

-Algorithm \ref{alg1} gives the pseudo-code of the proposed method WMDD.
-The diagram of network updating can be found in Fig. \ref{fig1}.
-The final trained WMDD method can use a feature generator and ensemble classifiers to classify the target subject intention accurately.
+\tc{The state of the data flow is as follows: Initially, multimodal data undergoes feature extraction through a feature generator network.
+Subsequently, the extracted feature information diverges into two pathways.
+The first pathway processes the data through an auxiliary classifier network to determine the source domain weights, while the second pathway feeds the data into a classifier network to obtain prediction outcomes.
+The visualization of specific data flow can be found in Fig. \ref{fig1}.
+The training procedures for each component of the network are detailed in Algorithm \ref{alg1}.
+The final WMDD method can use a feature generator and ensemble classifiers to classify the target subject intention accurately.}